Somehoealive/CIPE-WRO-2026/README.md

 CAMERA

 The camera for use is ESP 32 Camera module.
 Edga impulse was used in writing the program to recognize shapes/objects.
 The object recognition program was based of off a controllgroup of picktures.
 The testing of the camera was done on a seprete setup from the car wich is seen on the pickture.
 The camera diagramm is also included where its simpler to understand how everything was built.
 In a new environment te camera needs to be recalibrated with new pictures.
 To connect thr camera was used USB-TTL converter.
+On eiter side of the car there is a ultrasonic sensor, wich pakes sure that the car drives further away from the wall and if to far from a wall closer so to not drive into something else.

 BUTTON